-As we have seen from Figure B.1 wage growth is, on average, especially strong for those who are young and highly qualified.
-For a better understanding regarding the persistence in low-pay we estimate, for each individual, the mean monthly wage growth rate for the period January 2013 to March 2016.
-For this, we take the monthly difference of each individual's log-wages and, using a simple OLS regression model, we estimate the time trend for each individual.
+As we have seen from Figure B1, wage growth is, on average, especially strong for those who are young and highly qualified.
+To better understand persistence in low pay, we estimate, for each individual, the mean monthly wage growth rate for the period January 2013 to March 2016.
+For this, we take the monthly difference of each individual's log wages, and, using a simple OLS regression model, we estimate the time trend for each individual.
 Figure 2 shows the respective age- and qualification-specific mean monthly wage growth rate and the corresponding 95% confidence interval.
-As Figure 2 highlights, there is substantial heterogeneity not only between qualification levels but as well as within each qualification level across age.
+As Figure 2 highlights, there is substantial heterogeneity between qualification levels and within each qualification level across age.
 For example, the mean monthly wage growth rate for highly qualified workers below 30 is around 2% and drops to 1% (or lower) for those aged 50 and above.
-However, focusing on to those without any qualification, the heterogeneity in wage growth rate across age is much smaller.
+However, focusing on those without any qualification, the heterogeneity in wage growth rate across age is much smaller.
 On average, younger workers do not experience a substantially greater wage growth rate compared to their older counterparts.